lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 .. - Default value of parameter.

 .. - A description sentence or paragraph.
-The description should also mention caveats, and possibly give an example.

-..
-(I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.)

-..
-(It would be good to call out the most frequently changed config vars in some way as well -- we haven't talked about asking developers to delineate these, yet.)

-.. `Guidance for the Parameters Subsection  <instruc_template.forTasks.html#params>`_ .
+`Details about the Parameters Subsection  <instruc_template.forTasks.html#params>`_ .

 Python usage
 ============